microsoftgraph/msgraph-sdk-powershell/src/Devices.CorporateManagement/Devices.CorporateManagement/docs/v1.0-beta/Set-MgDeviceAppMgtWdacSupplementalPolicy.md

 ## INPUTS

 ### Microsoft.Graph.PowerShell.Models.IDevicesCorporateManagementIdentity

-### Microsoft.Graph.PowerShell.Models.IPaths1Pgdjs1DeviceappmanagementWdacsupplementalpoliciesWindowsdefenderapplicationcontrolsupplementalpolicyIdMicrosoftGraphAssignPostRequestbodyContentApplicationJsonSchema

 ## OUTPUTS

 ### System.Boolean
 ## NOTES

 ALIASES

-### Set-MgDeviceAppManagementWdacSupplementalPolicy

 COMPLEX PARAMETER PROPERTIES

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODYPARAMETER <IPaths1Pgdjs1DeviceappmanagementWdacsupplementalpoliciesWindowsdefenderapplicationcontrolsupplementalpolicyIdMicrosoftGraphAssignPostRequestbodyContentApplicationJsonSchema>: .
-  - `[(Any) <Object>]`: This indicates any property can be added to this object.
-  - `[WdacPolicyAssignments <IMicrosoftGraphWindowsDefenderApplicationControlSupplementalPolicyAssignment[]>]`:
-    - `[Id <String>]`: Read-only.
-    - `[Target <IMicrosoftGraphDeviceAndAppManagementAssignmentTarget>]`: Base type for assignment targets.
-      - `[(Any) <Object>]`: This indicates any property can be added to this object.
-      - `[DeviceAndAppManagementAssignmentFilterId <String>]`: The Id of the filter for the target assignment.
-      - `[DeviceAndAppManagementAssignmentFilterType <String>]`: deviceAndAppManagementAssignmentFilterType

 INPUTOBJECT <IDevicesCorporateManagementIdentity>: Identity Parameter
   - `[AndroidManagedAppProtectionId <String>]`: key: id of androidManagedAppProtection